 EHT has selected Chargefox to provide billing and customer support for EHT's customers.
 Chargefox is the operator of the largest charging network in Australia and New Zealand supporting hundreds of sites with over 1300 charge connectors.

 Clive oversees the main operational aspects of EHT including communications with charger suppliers, charger network operators, site hosts, Tas Networks and related organisations.
-Clive is a founding member of the Tasmanian State branch of the Australian Electric Vehicle Association (AEVA), State Treasurer and National Vice-President.
+Clive is a founding member of the Tasmanian State branch of the Australian Electric Vehicle Association (AEVA), former State Treasurer and National Vice-President.

 Clive originated the Electric Highway Working Group that consisted of TasNetworks, Hydro Tasmania, RACT and the three regional development authorities.
 As part of his work with that group he undertook a tour of seven European charging networks, visits to charging manufacturers, electric vehicle associations in several countries, car dealers/distributors and relevant government authorities.